-Join Joseph Labrecque for an in-depth discussion in this video TextField and TextFormat, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video TextField and TextFormat, part of Learning ActionScript.

 In action script, Text fields are visual text containers which are used upon the stage.
 And Text Format objects contain the stylistic rules to apply to Text fields.
 In this lesson, we'll examine how to effectively apply a Text Format instance to a Text field.
 Which will be rendered upon our stage.
 So, the first thing we're going to do is import a variety of classes.
 First we'll import Flash.display.sprite so that we can extend it for this class.

 And we'll import Flash.text.textfield as well as flash.text.textformat.
 Within our class we'll declare two new private variables.
 One being called My Text, which is a Text field, and the other being called My Format, which is a Text Format object.
 Within our constructuor function we are going to invoke Build Text Field.
 After that Text field is created, we're going to write some text within there invoking this custom function that we've created called Write Text.
 So, first let's look at the build Text field function.
 The first thing we're going to want to do is set up our Text Format object so that we can format the eventual Text Field approprately.

 So we set My Format equal to a new Text Format.
 We set myformat.font equal to a font we're choose, in this case Ariel.
 We set myformat.size equal to 22 and myformat.color equal, in this case, to white.
 And there are a number of other formats that you can use here so,SOUND.
 We have Alignment, Block Indent, Bold, Bullet, Color and so forth.